YoYoGa

 Afterwards,

-Mrs YT asked me about the class, and I said nonchalantly,"Oh, nothing
+Mrs. YT asked me about the class, and I said nonchalantly, "Oh, nothing

-friend on the phone, "I knew it would be good for him to be in that
+special.
+Just Yoga, you know."
+Later, I overheard her talking to her bestie on the phone, "I knew it would be good for him to be in that

 I